annashipman/annashipman.github.io/_posts/2019-12-22-what-got-you-here.md

 He suggests you request feedback at home – what can I do to be a better partner/parent/friend?

 This is a theme he goes more into in his subsequent book, [Triggers](https://www.marshallgoldsmith.com/product/triggers-creating-behavior-that-lasts-becoming-the-person-you-want-to-be/).
-I like this approach, that I've not seen in other management books, that your home/personal life and work life are areas equally worthy of your investment to improve.
+I have not seen this in other management books but I like this approach, that both your home/personal life and work life are areas equally worthy of your investment to improve.

 ## How to recalibrate if you find your staff "too needy"

 He tells an interesting story about an executive who found they were spending too much time attending to requests for support from their staff.
-This is interesting because people are the most important thing, so if people feel they need your help, as a leader you want to be able to give it.
-However, at a certain point it can become too much of a burden, as in the story he tells.
+People are the most important part of the job, so if people feel they need your help, as a leader you want to be able to give it.
+However, as Camille Fournier points out in this excellent post, [being helpful can actually be harmful](https://medium.com/@skamille/delegation-and-time-management-6cb326a880d3?), and this executive needed to recalibrate.

-This executive addressed it with two questions to their staff:
+In the story Goldsmith tells, the executive addressed it with two questions to their staff:

 - "Your job: are there areas of your job where you think I am too involved or should be less involved?"
 - "My job: do you see me doing things that a person at my level should not be worrying about?"